Gansu ultramarathon disaster: Public reaction

 The deaths generated public anger, with most of the blame directed at the organizer, the local government.
 Questions were raised about the lack of contingency planning.
 The number of casualties and the death of some elite trail runners made international news headlines.

 Impact on sporting events in China

 On 2 June 2021, the Sports Administration of China suspended all high-risk sporting events that lack oversight bodies.
 This included mountain and desert trail running, wingsuit flying, and ultra-long-distance races.

 Justice

-Several individuals were sentenced to prison for their roles in the fatal 2021 ultramarathon in Gansu.
+Several individuals were sentenced to prison for their roles in the disaster.
 A court in Baiyin handed down prison terms ranging from three to five and a half years to five event organisers, who were convicted of "organising a large-scale event that led to a significant safety incident."
-Additionally, in the provincial capital Lanzhou, one government official received four years and ten months for dereliction of duty and bribery, while another was sentenced to three and a half years soley for dereliction of duty.
+Additionally, in the provincial capital Lanzhou, one government official received four years and ten months for dereliction of duty and bribery, while another was sentenced to three and a half years solely for dereliction of duty.